1980 Paris synagogue bombing: Arrest and extradition

 Twenty-eight years after the bombing, the Royal Canadian Mounted Police arrested university professor Hassan Diab, a Canadian of Lebanese descent, based on a request from French authorities.
 Diab reportedly matched a drawing of the suspected bomber created from a hotel witness.
 He was formally charged with the attack in November 2014, after his extradition from Canada.

-Groups such as Amnesty International, the British Columbia Civil Liberties Association, and the Canadian Civil Liberties Association claim the existence of university records that allegedly prove that Diab was in Beirut, Lebanon, at the time of the bombing.
+According to groups such as Amnesty International, the British Columbia Civil Liberties Association, and the Canadian Civil Liberties Association, there are university records that prove that Diab was in Beirut, Lebanon, at the time of the bombing.

 A French court dismissed the charges against Diab on 12 January 2018 due to insufficient evidence.
-Two senior French magistrates proved that he was in Beirut at the time of the bombing.
+According to Mondoweiss, two senior French investigative judges found evidence supporting his alibi that he was in Beirut at the time of the bombing.
 He returned to Canada on 15 January.
 However, on 19 May 2021, the Court of Cassation upheld the earlier decision, directing Diab to stand trial in France.